Who are we?

-We are founding members of the Alliance for National Parks Cymru & the Welsh National Park Societies.
-We also work with other groups who seek to conserve our countryside in England & Wales such as the Campaign for National Parks.
+We are founding members of the Alliance for Welsh Designated Landscapes and the Welsh National Park Societies.
+We also work with other groups who seek to conserve our countryside.

 What do we do?

-- support, encourage and co-operate with the National Park Authority
+- Support, encourage and co-operate with the National Park Authority

-- respond to Welsh Government & Local Authority consultations that could affect the Park
+- Respond to national and local consultations that could affect the Park.